OlaTarig/SW485-G9/README.md

 It contains around 45,000 movies, covering a wide variety of genres and languages.

-It includes approximately 27 million user ratings, making it suitable for supervised learning and preference prediction.
+It includes 26 million ratings from over 270,000 users, making it suitable for supervised learning and preference prediction.

 It provides detailed movie metadata such as genres, and plot descriptions—ideal for NLP-based similarity computations.